 In-person, Regional/Language Group Sessions

-There will be eight (8) in-person sessions where attendees will be asked to identify and provide priority actions, policy directions, and concrete recommendations to the federal government for implementing and advancing the FNCL Agenda in BC, ensuring the guiding principles are upheld.
+The BCAFN with support from Naqsmist will host and facilitate eight regional in-person engagements across BC between April and May 2024.
+Based on the guidance from the Knowledge Keepers Gathering and the Co-development Session, participants will be asked to identify and provide priority actions, policy directions, and concrete recommendations to the federal government for implementing and advancing the BC FNCL Agenda, while ensuring the overall guiding principles are upheld.

 To offer another way of engaging anyone who could not attend in-person or who would like to offer more input, there will be an option of submitting written responses by First Nations governments, leaders, experts, or identified voices.